-I press my hand to the ruby, hold it in my palm for a few seconds then position it against my heart and tell him, yes, it is.
+I press my hand to the ruby, hold it in my palm for a few seconds as I’ve done a million times before, then position it against my heart and tell him, thank you.
 I tell him it was a gift from long ago.
-That I have worn it every day since I received it.
+That I have worn it every day since the day I

 “Let’s have a glass of something.”

 All I can do is nod.
 He calls a waiter over and orders us two glasses of champagne.

 “It’s always a good day for champagne,” he says, and laughs.

 And honestly, we just sat in silence then as we waited for the waiter to return.
 Not an awkward silence, mind you, but the kind that blankets you in a familiar comfort, well, like a perfectly cool breeze that glides across you on a summer afternoon as you drive around Lake Michigan.
 I thought I could even hear birds chirping.
 The champagne arrived and we lifted our glasses to each other.

 And I agreed.

 Chasing Feinman is from the “Life Lines” collection.
 Featured artwork: “Cards on the Table #1” – painting by Mary Corbin.
 No reprints without permission.